-- Active bleeding when screened - Primary neurological ICU admission diagnosis - Patients discharged from the ICU following cardiac surgery - Currently receiving or planned to receive end-of-life care - Not expected by clinical team to survive to hospital discharge. - Patient with a proven chronic haematological disease that requires regular RBC transfusion to treat anaemia - Patient with dialysis-dependent chronic renal failure prior to ICU admission - Patient receiving regular erthyropoietin (or any erythropoiesis stimulating agent) treatment for anaemia prior to ICU admission. - Physical condition resulting in an inability to perform a cardiopulmonary exercise test (CPET), for example major limb trauma, amputation, or primary neurological injury (eg. stroke, brain injury, Guillain-Barre syndrome). - Any absolute or relative contraindication for CPET testing. - · Patient lacking mental capacity at the time of screening for eligibility
+- · Active bleeding when screened - Primary neurological ICU admission diagnosis - Patients discharged from the ICU following cardiac surgery - Currently receiving or planned to receive end-of-life care - Patient not expected by the clinical team to survive hospital discharge - Patient with dialysis-dependent chronic renal failure prior to ICU admission

+- Physical condition resulting in an inability to perform, a cardiopulmonary exercise test (CPET), for example, major limb trauma, amputation, or primary neurological injury (e.g. stroke, brain injury, Guillain-Barre syndrome). - Any absolute or relative contraindication for CPET testing. - Patient lacking mental capacity at the time of screening for eligibility - Patients with previously adopted care escalation plan that excludes level 3 care - Patients with a major physical disability that severely affects the activities of daily living before ICU admission